 In Morocco, we expect the pandemic to limit economic growth through lower activity in the confidence-sensitive tourism sector, and lower exports to Europe, where the cyclical automotive industry has been particularly hit severely.
 This will be partially offset by lower energy import prices, given that Morocco is an oil importer.
 The government's early and comprehensive response will limit the spread of the virus and support the economic recovery in the aftermath of the crisis.
-We forecast real GDP to contract by 7.0% in 2020 (compared with 2.5% growth in 2019), reflecting that both the pandemic-induced shock and continued dry weather conditions offset the benefits of the reduction in oil price.
+We forecast real GDP to grow by 4.5% in 2021 (compared with contraction of 6.3% in 2020), reflecting that pandemic-related increase in GDP growth volatility readings that affects most sovereigns..

-On 30 March, Morocco's central bank announced measures to reduce the adverse effects of the coronavirus pandemic on the economy and banks.
+On 30 March 2020, Morocco's central bank announced measures to reduce the adverse effects of the coronavirus pandemic on the economy and banks.
 We expect the measures, if implemented at their full scale, to triple the refinancing capacity of banks at the central bank and support the liquidity of Moroccan banks.
 The central bank's measures will provide banks with easier and wider access to funding so that they can meet cash calls from affected borrowers.
 See Moroccan central bank's measures will soften coronavirus' negative effects on banks.